 - 1. To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals; - 2.
 To contribute to peer-reviewed publications, including as lead author; - 3.
-To make a contribution to research degree student supervision, as appropriate to qualifications and experience;

-4. To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant School policies.
+To make a contribution to research degree student supervision, as appropriate to qualifications and experience; - 4.
+To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant School policies. - 5.
+Undertake data cleaning and analyses with precise replicable documentation of analysis code. - 6.
+Apply novel approaches including machine learning approaches and high-dimensional statistical methods.